AplayerDev/regular-polygon-explorer/README.md

 * Circle comparison
 * Selected language

+This allows the application to restore the user's previous configuration after a page reload.

 ---

 ## 📤 Export

-### PNG Export
+### PNG

-Export the current polygon as a PNG image.
+The current visualization can be exported as a PNG image.

 Example: